Fort Lauderdale Lime & Lyft Scooter Accident Attorney

 Statute of Limitations for a Scooter Accident in Fort Lauderdale

-Most e-scooter accident lawsuits must be filed within four years from the date of the injury according to the Florida statute of limitations.
-The clock on the statute of limitations starts to tick on the date of the accident, and you will have four years from that time to file your lawsuit.
+Most e-scooter accident lawsuits must be filed within two years from the date of the injury according to the Florida statute of limitations.
+The clock on the statute of limitations starts to tick on the date of the accident, and you will have two years from that time to file your lawsuit.
 Any lawsuits that are not filed within that time window will be what is known as “time-barred” under Florida law.
 In other words, the statute of limitations will have run out and you will be ineligible to obtain compensation by filing an e-scooter accident lawsuit.

 Some e-scooter accidents will have a shorter statute of limitations, however, so it is essential to seek advice from a Fort Lauderdale e-scooter injury lawyer as soon as possible.
-For example, if the e-scooter accident occurred on a public sidewalk or in a public park, and the injury resulted from poorly maintained pathways, a lawsuit may need to be filed within two or three years, and additional steps may need to be taken soon after the accident in order for you to be eligible to receive compensation.
+For example, if the e-scooter accident occurred on a public sidewalk or in a public park, and the injury resulted from poorly maintained pathways, a lawsuit may need to be filed within two years, and additional steps may need to be taken soon after the accident in order for you to be eligible to receive compensation.

 Seeking Damages After a Lime Scooter or Lyft Scooter Accident